SeaseLtd/statistical-interleaving/README.md

 * if you want to run the experiments with a custom long tail distribution, feel free to use the same json structure(Apache Solr JSON facets response)

 ### Runs ###
+Run 9 and 10 have been executed on  Amazon Ec2 machines Z1d 2Xlarge.
+All other runs have been executed on Amazon Ec2 machines T2 Xlarge.
+The detailed output of each run is in the runs_output folder.

 1:
 ```
 python3 -u ./main.py -p ./train.txt -s 234 -q 1000 -m 136 -e 1 -c 10 > runs_output/run-1.txt